European shares start month with aplomb, BNP Paribas buoyant

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Reporting by Tricia Wright and Sudip Kar-Gupta; Editing by Larry King and Pravin Char)
+Today's European research round-up (Reporting by Tricia Wright and Sudip Kar-Gupta; Editing by Larry King)

 * Futures now pricing in less than 50 pct chance of June rate hike